danfuzz/samizdat/README.md

   Written in C using `libsam-dumb-data`.

+* `sam-dumb-comp-2` &hellip; `sam-dumb-comp-N` &mdash; tools to compile source code, "dumb" edition, layers two through *n*.

-* compiler written in sam-dumb that's slightly smarter, still outputs C code to be linked with `libsam-dumb-exec`.
+  For `M` and `N` where `N == M + 1`, `sam-dumb-comp-N` is written in the language defined by `sam-dumb-M`.
+Compiler `sam-dumb-comp-N` accepts the language `sam-dumb-N` and outputs C code to be linked and run with `libsam-dumb-exec`.

-* N more layers of same, with increasing expressivity, ending up at bona fide Samizdat syntax.
+* `sam-comp` &mdash; tool to compile Samizdat.

+  Compiler that accepts bona fide Samizdat syntax and outputs C C code to be linked and run with `libsam-dumb-exec`.

+  Written in `sam-dumb-N` (for the ultimate value of `N`).

-* execution support library that makes it possible to write an allocator / GC in Samizdat.
+* `libsam-magic` &mdash; "magic" execution support library

+  Library that includes "magic" type functions that make it possible to write an allocator / GC in Samizdat.
+Canonical magic function: convert int to reference.

+  Written in C.

+* `libsam-data` &mdash; Non-dumb data structure library, including GC.

+  Written in Samizdat, compiled with `sam-comp`.

 * ?